-(ii) IFRS 17 "Insurance Contracts"

-IFRS 17 was issued in May 2017 and is effective for years beginning on January 1, 2021, to be applied retrospectively.
+Amendments to IFRS 17 "Insurance Contracts" were issued in June 2020 and include a two-year deferral of the effective date along with other changes targeted to address implementation concerns and challenges raised by stakeholders.
+FRS 17 as amended, is effective for years beginning on January 1, 2023, to be applied retrospectively.
 If full retrospective application to a group of contracts is impractical, the modified retrospective or fair value methods may be used.
-The standard will replace IFRS 4 "Insurance Contracts" and will materially change the recognition and measurement of insurance contracts and the corresponding presentation and disclosures in the Company's Financial Statements.